BestTimesToVisit.com Logo

 food

 Immerse yourself in the vibrant atmosphere of Dolac Market, Zagreb's central open-air market.
-Sample local cheeses, cured meats, and fresh produce while engaging with friendly vendors.
-Go early in the morning for the best selection and to witness the market's bustling energy at its peak.
+Sample local cheeses, cured meats, and fresh produce while mingling with friendly vendors.
+Go early in the morning for the best selection and most authentic experience.

 Museum of Broken Relationships: A Unique Perspective